AM-Cowles/employee-tracker/README.md

-# Employee Directory
+# Employee Tracker
 ## Description
-The Employee Directory is an application built using [React](https://reactjs.org/)
+The Employee Tracker is an application built using [React](https://reactjs.org/)

-The applicaiton is deployed through GitHub Pages through the following link: [The Employee Directory App](https://AM-Cowles.github.io/employee-tracker/)
+The applicaiton is deployed through GitHub Pages through the following link: [The Employee Tracker App](https://am-cowles.github.io/employee-tracker/)

 ## Table of Contents